VHDLTool/VHDL_Handbook_CNE/README.md

 ## Dependencies

-To create a pdf the toolchain must be used
+To create a pdf the toolchain must be used.

 ## Project structure